+The Emory Yun digestive diseases lab is a richly diverse lab utilizing in vitro and in vivo techniques to elucidate various pathways involved in acute diarrhea, colorectal cancer (CRC), and inflammatory bowel disease (IBD).
 The overall theme of research in our laboratory is the molecular and cellular mechanisms of signal transduction in the intestinal epithelial cells.
 Our focuses are on two premises.
-First, understanding the mechanisms of regulation of Na+/H+ exchanger NHE3 and, second, elucidating the role of lysophosphatidic acid (LPA) in modulating intestinal epithelial cells and colon cancer.
+First, understanding the mechanisms of regulation of Na+/H+ exchanger NHE3 and, second, elucidating the role of lysophosphatidic acid (LPA) in modulating colon cancer and intestinal inflammation.